CommunitySolidServer/tutorials/custom-configurations.md

 with a command such as `npx @solid/community-server -c @css:config/file.json my-override-config.json`, and will set up the converters so yours is included.

+More information on how to create a custom component can be found [here](https://github.com/CommunitySolidServer/hello-world-component).

 ## Replacing components

 Sometimes an override or addition is not sufficient to make the changes you need.
-There might be cases where you want to completely replace one or more classes with another implementation.
+While you can use a Components.js override to change the class type associated with an identifier, you might, for some reason, need to make even more drastic changes.
-At the time of writing, Components.js overrides can not be used to change the class of a component, so the only option is to write your own configuration that contains the new components.
+In this case, the only option remaining is to write your own configuration, that contains the new components.
-The configuration clusters provided by the CSS project can still be used so you don't have to rewrite everything though.
+The configuration clusters provided by the CSS project can still be used, so you don't have to rewrite everything.

 The idea is that you reuse all the clusters, except for those that contain the definitions of the components that need to be replaced.
 Of the components that you do replace,